thephpleague/csv/docs/9.0/connections/bom.md

 <p class="message-info">Since version <code>9.4.0</code>.</p>

-If your document contains a BOM sequence by the following methods control its presence when processing it.
+If your document contains a BOM sequence the following methods control its presence when processing it.

 ```php
 AbstractCsv::skipInputBOM(): self;